Green Smoothie Gourmet

 3. Add in the dry ingredients.
 Mix with a hand mixer or stand mixer.

-5. Bake and allow the cupcakes to cool completely before filling with cream.
+5. Bake, flatten the dome out of the oven, and allow the cupcakes to cool completely before filling with cream.

 PRO-tip: If the cupcakes dome high above the paper, just press them flat as soon as they come out of the oven.